Oideas Gael keep some art staples in their bookshop but it's good if you can bring along what you need as their sock is limited.

 Other Stuff:

-Camera or tablet: Good if you want to take some snaps to work on later or at home.
+Digital camera or tablet: Good if you want to take some snaps to work on later or at home.

 Drinking water.